Trade directory · Honolulu metro · Hawaii

 Peak Season

-April through October - cooling season drives 70% of annual demand
+April through October - cooling season in tropical climate with highest demand during summer months

 Market estimate